pkorac/pk-website-2026/site/pages/ai-product-sprint.md

 ## How it works

-The “7 weeks” aren’t seven identical weeks – it’s a sequence designed to reduce risk early and deliver value iteratively.
+The "8 weeks" aren't eight identical weeks – it's a sequence designed to reduce risk early and deliver value iteratively.

 You’ll work with a small team on our side (typically me as lead, plus a product designer and an engineer/creative technologist).
 We run weekly check-ins, plus a handful of collaborative sessions for alignment, critique, and decision-making.